allemanau/NUIT_tensorflow/README.md

 ## Prep

-In order to ensure a seamless workshop experience, we will not depend on local Jupyter/Python installations, but instead work from Google Colab.
+In order to ensure a seamless workshop experience, we will not depend on local Jupyter/Python installations.
 Consequently, there's no need to install nor download anything - you will work from notebooks directly in Google Colab.

 Instructions for opening a notebook: